FOR IMMEDIATE RELEASE: Oct. 24, 2006

 Over the years, Donald W. Gray, grandson of the founders, acquired much of the original farm.
 Along with wife Edna and their two sons, Don and Edgar, the family raises tobacco, hay, small grain, corn and Black Angus cattle.
 Donald Gray, now in his 80s, lives on the farm where he was born.
 In a Nov.
 21, 1983, feature article in the Citizen Tribune, Donald Gray said, “I have farmed all my life and I love it.”

 Ruth Gray, the wife of Doyal, and Lelia, the wife of J. D. Gray Jr., continue to own portions of the original farmstead as well.

 The Century Farm Program recognizes the contributions of Tennessee residents who have continuously owned, and kept in production, family land for at least 100 years.
 Since 1984, the Center for Historic Preservation at MTSU has been a leader in the important work of documenting Tennessee’s agricultural heritage and history through the Tennessee Century Farm Program, and continues to administer this program.

-metal outdoor sign, noting either 100, 150 or 200 years of “continuous agricultural production” to Century Farm families.
+provides a metal outdoor sign noting either 100, 150 or 200 years of “continuous agricultural production” to Century Farm families.

-“The Century Farmers represent all the farm families of Tennessee,” Hankins said, “and their contributions to the economy, and to the social, cultural, and agrarian vitality of the state, both past and present, is immeasurable.
+“The Century Farmers represent all the farm families of Tennessee,” Hankins says, “and their contributions to the economy, and to the social, cultural and agrarian vitality of the state, both past and present, is immeasurable.
 Each farm is a Tennessee treasure.”